 - Increased whirlpool performance, better hot trop separation, more compact cone, more clear wort.

-- Less tank bottoms, shorter maturation time and longer filter runs.
+- Fewer tank bottoms, shorter maturation time and longer filter runs.

-- Reduction of cupper finings and stabilisation processing aids.
+- Reduction of cupper finings and stabilization processing aids.

 - Good colloidal stability.

 - Very good colloidal stability.

 - Most cost efficient stabilisation processing aid.